-In 2017 they are due to move to Cyprus where they will become the Regional Standby Battalion held at high readiness to deploy if required.
+In 2017 they are due to move to Cyprus where they will become the Regional Standby Battalion held at high readiness to deploy anywhere in the world.

 The Battalion conducted nine emergency tours of Northern Ireland and served on operations in Cyprus, Kuwait, Bosnia, Sierra Leone, Iraq and Afghanistan.

 The Battalion’s most recent operational experience has been in Afghanistan and Nigeria.
 From 2013 to 2014 the Battalion deployed C ‘Northamptonshire and Rutland’ Company as part of the Manoeuvre Battlegroup, disrupting Taliban activities before they could pose a threat.
 A ‘Lincolnshire’ Company protected MOB Lashkar Gah whilst it was handed over to the Afghan Security Forces whilst B ‘Leicestershire’ Company and D ‘Bedfordshire and Hertfordshire’ Company worked with the Afghan Security Forces at the Operational Co-ordination Centre and Lashkar Gah Training Centre.